Robust Lane Detection from Continuous Driving Scenes Using Deep Neural Networks: Experiments and results

 In data augmentation, operations of rotation, flip and crop are applied and a number of 19,096 sequences are produced, including 38,192 labeled images in total for training.
 The input will be randomly changed into different illumination situation, which contributes to a more comprehensive dataset.

-For test, we construct two test sets - Testset \#1 and Testset \#2.
-Testset \#1 is built on TuSimple test set.
-Testset \#2 consists of hard samples collected in different situations especially for robustness evaluation.
+For test, we also sample 5 continuous images to identify lanes in the last frame, and compare it with the ground truth of the last frame.
+We construct two completely different test sets - {\textbf{Testset {\#}1}} and {\textbf{Testset {\#}2}}.
+Testset {\#}1 is built on TuSimple test set for normal testing.
+Testset {\#}2 consists of hard samples collected in different situations especially for robustness evaluation.

 Due to the diversity of lane shapes, e.g., stitch-shaped lanes, single white lane and double amber lanes, a unifying standard should be established to describe these lanes in ground truth.
 We use thin lines to annotate the lanes.
-However, a lane looks like to be more wide in a close view while much more thinner in a far view.
-Therefore, it is not so reasonable to use thin lines to represent lanes since they are not semantically meaningful.
+However, in the semantic segmentation task, the model have to learn from pixel-wise labels which have refined boundaries of each object in the image.
+Therefore, it is not so reasonable to use thin lines to represent lanes since they are not semantically meaningful, for lane boundaries.
+A lane looks like to be more wide in a close view while much more thinner in a far view.
+So, we resize the input and label to lower resolution to make up for the inaccurate boundaries.
 In our design, considering that the purpose of lane detection is to recognize and warn the lane departure for vehicles, it is not necessary to recognize the boundary of lanes.
 In the experiments, we sample the scene image into lower resolution, given the fact that lanes will become thinner when images become smaller, with a width close to one pixel.
 An example is shown in Fig.~\ref{fig:img-label}.
 Besides, using a lower resolution can protect the model from being influenced by complex textures in the background around the vanishing point as well.